Historic playoff: Alabama-Cincinnati, Michigan-Georgia - WHIZ News

 Cincinnati’s reward for making history is a matchup with the defending national champions at the home of the Dallas Cowboys.

-The Crimson Tide is in the playoff for the seventh time after handing Georgia its first setback of the season in the Southeastern Conference title game Saturday.
+The Crimson Tide is in the playoff for the seventh time after handing Georgia its first setback of the season in the SEC title game Saturday.

 Alabama (12-1) seemed to be a loss away from being eliminated from playoff contention heading into its game with Georgia.
 Instead, Bryce Young and the Tide lit up the Bulldogs’ vaunted defense to earn the top seed.